supertrianguloid/RipRep/README.md

 # RipRep

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
-> RipRep

-It is authored by Laurence Sebastian Bowes.
+Reproducible *HiRep* analysis, including a reasonably sophisticated parser.

-To (locally) reproduce this project, do the following:
+To reproduce this project, do the following:

 0. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+Put raw *HiRep* files into `data/`
-1. Open a Julia console and do:
+1. Open a Julia console and run:
    ```
    julia> using Pkg
    julia> Pkg.add("DrWatson") # install globally, for using `quickactivate`